 Today, the foundation seeks the “improvement and benefit of mankind, and the alleviation of human suffering,” according to the New York Times.
 According to the foundation’s website, most of the contributions made by the foundation have supported educational opportunities or social services.
 The foundation is primarily interested in meeting the needs of children, families and the elderly.

 New Community College is showing its thanks to the Stella and Charles Guttman Foundation through its pending name change.
-The new Stella and Charles Guttman Community College plans to use the $15 million gift to promote the college’s programs designed to improve student retention and completion rates.
+The new Stella and Charles Guttman Community College plan to use the $15 million gift to promote the college’s programs designed to improve student retention and completion rates.
 The other $10 million awarded to the seven city community colleges will be used to finance grants for qualifying students, and to enhance transfer programs within the CUNY community college system.

 “The Guttman Foundation’s commitment to CUNY’s community colleges shows a deep understanding of the profound changes that community colleges make in the lives of our students and of our city,” Benno Schmidt, chairperson of the CUNY Board of Trustees, told Bloomberg Business Week.
 “Community college students, who often start needing significant help in English, reading and math are eager to excel, and many of them do so spectacularly.
-With this gift, CUNY will have greater capacity to help many more of them move into promising careers and baccalaureate programs.”
+With this gift, CUNY will have a greater capacity to help many more of them move into promising careers and baccalaureate programs.”